JaredTan/ColoredDiffusion/README.md

 [Link to Live Site](https://jaredtan.github.io/ColoredDiffusion/)

-Inspired by the entropy of nature, this quirky 2D Simulation written purely in vanilla JavaScript demonstrates the erratic motion a drop of food coloring undergoes when dispersed in a glass of water, while providing a delighting display of blended colors. :)
+Inspired by the entropy of nature, this quirky 2D simulation written purely in vanilla JavaScript demonstrates the erratic motion a drop of food coloring undergoes when dispersed in a glass of water, while providing a delighting display of blended colors. :)

 ![drop](http://res.cloudinary.com/jaredtan/image/upload/v1501744324/Screen_Shot_2017-08-03_at_12.06.37_AM_ymjnsf.png)